globus/globus-sdk-python/docs/tutorial.rst

 8. Copy the "Client UUID" from the page.

-   * This ID is can be thought of as your App's "username".
-It is non-secure information and as such you can hardcode it into scripts, store it in a config file, or put it into a database.
+   * This ID can be thought of as your App's "username".
+It is non-secure information and as such, feel free to hardcode it into scripts.

-In the rest of the tutorial we will assume in all code samples that it the Client UUID is available in the variable ``CLIENT_ID``.
+In the rest of the tutorial we will assume in all code samples that the Client UUID is available in the variable ``CLIENT_ID``.

 .. _tutorial_step2: